ThomasDLi/faseless/README.md

 Currently data is stored with a JSON file on the server, plans to migrate to MongoDB is being worked on right now, should be done in 1-2 weeks.

 Passwords are currently stored in plaintext, working on hashing them and more secure ways of checking passwords.
 Should be done in 1-2 weeks.

+Images are not shown on the web GUI.
+Images are being sent to the client however not being shown.
+Should be done in 1-2 weeks.